 But instead, a lot of businesses and suppliers prefer to cut the chain by selling directly to indirect consumers (dropshippers) without having to handle the marketing.

 The dropshippers do the marketing and collect orders for them and all they do is fulfil the order.

 And most times, suppliers, and manufacturers have minimal marketing expenses.

 But the profit margin is larger, 18.33% more profit when they sell via dropshipping than when they sell via their online stores.

 However, dropshippers too are not left out of the scene too.

-While suppliers have recorded a profit increase after choosing the dropshipping business models, statistics also says that dropshippers earn 50% profit than those who keep their own inventory.
+While suppliers have recorded a profit increase after choosing the dropshipping business models, statistics also say that dropshippers earn 50% more profit than those who keep their own inventory.

-So instead of buying inventories and fulfilling orders from your store, you can make 50% more profit when you drop ship your inventories.
+So instead of incurring inventory costs and fulfilling orders from your store, you can make 50% more profit when you drop ship your inventories.

 84% of eCommerce Retailers Cite The Initial Stages of Finding And Securing a Good Supplier To Be The Biggest Obstacle To Getting Their Business Going